Linuxfabrik/monitoring-plugins/ipmi-sel/README.md

 # Overview

-The check calls `ipmitool sel elist` locally to fetch the IPMI System Event Log (SEL).
-If there are entries, it throws a warning, otherwise everything is expected to be OK.
+The check calls `ipmitool sel elist` to fetch the IPMI System Event Log (SEL).
+If there are entries, it returns a warning, otherwise everything is expected to be OK.
+Running this check just makes sense on hardware providing an IPMI interface.
+Needs sudo.

-Hints and Recommendations:
-* Running this check just makes sense on hardware providing an IPMI interface.

 We recommend to run this check every 15 minutes.